Skip to main content

 Step 1 - Log in to the PCI DSS compliance portal

 If your merchant account was opened in 2024, you may not yet be boarded into the PCI portal.
 If no one in your organization has received an invitation, please be patient.
 You should be hearing from them shortly.
-Don't worry, Amilia is cooperating with Paysafe to ensure all organizations become PCI compliant.
+Amilia is working with Paysafe to ensure all organizations become PCI compliant.
 Thank you!

 After your merchant account has been set up, the contact your organization provided will receive a username and password (from notifications@pcidssportalna.com) to log in to the PCI portal at https://pcidssportalna.com/.

-See our FAQ if you haven't received any emails or want to change to your contact.
+See our FAQ if you haven't received any emails or want to change your contact.

 Step 2 - Answer the questionnaires